-Trade Receivables - Our trade receivables increased at March 31, 2022 compared to both December 31 and March 31, 2021.
-Our DSO remained consistent versus March 31, 2021 but increased versus December 31, 2021.
-Increased trade receivables were primarily related to raw material-related selling price increases.
-Our allowance for doubtful accounts increased by \$1 million during the first quarter of 2022 related to macro market uncertainties and ordinary customer credit risk reviews.
+Trade Receivables - Our trade receivables increased at June 30, 2022 compared to December 31 and slightly decreased compared to June 30, 2021.
+Our DSO decreased versus June 30, 2021 but increased versus December 31, 2021.
+Raw material-related selling price increases impacted June 30, 2022 accounts receivable balances across the company, although inflationary impacts were mostly offset by volume declines in the Bedding Products segment.
+Timing of sales and payments and increased Specialized Products segment's sales volume also contributed to increased accounts receivable in the second quarter of 2022 vs. December 31, 2021.
+Our allowance for doubtful accounts increased by \$2 million during the first half of 2022 related to macro market uncertainties and ordinary customer credit risk reviews.
 Favorable customer payment trends continue as we are closely monitoring accounts receivable and collections.
 We monitor all accounts for possible loss.
 We also monitor general macroeconomic conditions and other items that could impact the expected collectibility of all customers, or pools of customers, with similar risk.
 We obtain credit applications, credit reports, bank and trade references, and periodic financial statements from our customers to establish credit limits and terms as appropriate.
 In cases where a customer's payment performance or financial condition begins to deteriorate or in the event of a customer bankruptcy, we tighten our credit limits and terms and make appropriate reserves based upon the facts and circumstances for each individual customer, as well as pools of customers with similar risk.

-Inventories - Our inventories and DIO increased at March 31, 2022 compared to both December 31 and March 31, 2021.
-Increased inventories versus December 31 were primarily driven by inflation and advance purchases of selected products to proactively address inflation, potential supply chain constraints, and to ensure consistent supply to our customers.
+Inventories - Our inventories and DIO increased at June 30, 2022 compared to both December 31 and June 30, 2021.
+Increased inventories versus December 31 were primarily driven by inflation across most businesses, although inventory levels were down in many operations since the beginning of 2022.
 Inventory levels increased significantly throughout 2021 (primarily in our Steel Rod, Drawn Wire, and U.S. Spring businesses) due to re-stocking efforts following severe depletion in 2020.
-Supply chain constraints have generally improved across the Bedding businesses, and we are making progress in reducing certain inventories built under higher demand expectations, but will still comfortably support near-term customer requirements and protect against future disruptions.
-We built additional safety stock in late 2021 and early 2022 as a precautionary measure before taking our steel rod mill out of operation late in the first quarter of 2022 to replace the reheat furnace.
-We successfully completed the reheat furnace replacement, enabling us to begin reducing the extra inventory.
+As supply chain constraints began to improve across the Bedding businesses, we began to adjust inventory levels in the fourth quarter of last year.
+Inventory levels have trended down since that time, although we built additional safety stock in late 2021 and early 2022 as a precautionary measure before taking our steel rod mill out of operation late in the first quarter of 2022 to replace the reheat furnace.
+We successfully completed the reheat furnace replacement, enabling us to continue reducing the extra inventory during the second quarter.
+Inventory levels also increased as compared to second quarter last year for advance purchases of selected products to proactively address inflation and potential supply chain constraints to ensure consistent service to our customers, primarily in the Furniture, Flooring and Textiles Products segment.
+We continue to monitor inventory levels while maintaining our ability to service customer requirements.
+We are well positioned to address further demand changes and will respond quickly and responsibly.
 Our normal seasonal cash flow cycle will continue to be altered to some degree as we continue to balance inventory levels.
-Our recent increased inventory levels are not indicative of slow-moving or potential inventory obsolescence.
+Our increased inventory levels are not indicative of slow-moving or potential inventory obsolescence.
 We continuously monitor our slower-moving and potentially obsolete inventory through reports on inventory quantities compared to usage within the previous 12 months.
 We also utilize cycle counting programs and complete physical counts of our inventory.
-When potential inventory obsolescence is indicated by these controls, we will take charges for write-downs to maintain an adequate level of reserves.
+When potential inventory ob